plotly/plotly.py/doc/python/axes.md

     pygments_lexer: ipython3
     version: 3.7.3
   plotly:
-    description: How to adjust axes properties in python.
-Includes examples of linear and logarithmic axes, axes titles, styling and coloring axes and grid lines, and more.
+    description: How to adjust axes properties in Python: axes titles, styling and coloring axes and grid lines, ticks, tick labels and more.
     display_as: file_settings
     language: python